VulpineAmethyst/unown/README.md

 Unown
 -----
-Unown is a script for generationg an EPUB 3.0 Container from a set of files.
-It includes support for whitelists.
+Unown is a script for generating an EPUB 3.0 Container from a set of files.
+It includes support for whitelists and blacklists.

 Usage
 -----
-unown.py config.toml book.epub
+`unown.py config.toml book.epub`

 Configuration
 -------------